 Our Colorado juvenile defense lawyers can help

 Colorado’s law prohibiting handgun possession by someone under 18 is full of nuances and exceptions.
-To help you better understand 18-12-108.5 C.R.S. and other Colorado gun laws, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand 18-12-108.5 C.R.S. and other Colorado gun laws, our Denver criminal defense lawyers discuss the following:

-- 1. When can someone under 18 legally possess a handgun?
+- 1. When can someone under 18 legally possess a handgun in Colorado?

-- 2. Penalties for illegal possession of a handgun by a juvenile
+- 2. What are the penalties for illegal possession of a handgun by a juvenile?

 - 3. How do I defend against charges of illegal possession of a handgun by a juvenile?